opensearch-project/sql/docs/developing.rst

 Deploying Locally
 -----------------

-Sometime you want to deploy your changes to local Elasticsearch cluster, basically there are couple of steps you need to follow:
+Sometime you want to deploy your changes to local OpenSearch cluster, basically there are couple of steps you need to follow:

 1. Re-assemble to generate plugin jar file with your changes.
 2. Replace the jar file with the new one in your workspace.
-3. Restart Elasticsearch cluster to take it effect.
+3. Restart OpenSearch cluster to take it effect.

 To automate this common task, you can prepare an all-in-one command for reuse.
 Below is a sample command for macOS::